MicrosoftDocs/azure-docs/articles/purview/how-to-search-catalog.md

 After data is scanned and ingested into the Azure Purview data map, data consumers need to easily find the data needed for their analytics or governance workloads.
 Data discovery can be time consuming because you may not know where to find the data that you want.
 Even after finding the data, you may have doubts about whether you can trust the data and take a dependency on it.

 The goal of search in Azure Purview is to speed up the process of data discovery to quickly find the data that matters.
-This article outlines how to search the Azure Purview data catalog to quickly find the data you are looking for.
+This article outlines how to search the Azure Purview data catalog to quickly find the data you're looking for.

 ## Search the catalog for assets